ibm-cloud-docs/apps/starter-kits.md

 Portable code contains cloud enablement code for multiple cloud environments.
 You can produce code that follows best practices for a specific language and is specific to a use case.

 * Use case logic provides functions for the core function of a particular use case.
-Examples might be code for a Watson Conversation chat bot, or code for a mobile visual recognition app.
+Examples might be code for a Watson Conversation chat bot.
 * Language components are code components and files specific to the programming language you select for your starter kit.
 For example, node.js programmers need a package.json file for dependency management, and this file is automatically created for you.
 * Service enablement is code that enables your app to connect to and use the services you add.
 Credential management, initialization code, and service-specific SDKs are examples of service enablement items.
 * Cloud enablement is code that enables your app to run on {{site.data.keyword.cloud_notm}}.
 For example, Helm charts that enable your app to run on an {{site.data.keyword.cloud_notm}} Kubernetes cluster.